kamiada/Mendeleev-Table/README.md

 ![tablica Mendlejewa](periodicTableUpdate.gif)

 ### Potential improvements
-- I could add images presenting the elements from the table in nature, in order to make learning about them more easier
+- I could add images presenting the scientists who discovered each element
 - I am not sure if I like the length of the glow in the segment
+- code refactoring.
+Big time.
+This project is more of a proof of concept and I like it how it is right now, but I really dislike how the code turned out

 ## Used technologies and packages:
 - React.JS